dkapesa/AI-Verification-Copilot/README.md

 ## Known Limitations / Technical Debt

-The project is working end-to-end, but a few areas are intentionally still in progress:
+The project is working end to end, but several areas are intentionally still being hardened or extended:

-- frontend types still need to be aligned more tightly to exact backend response shapes
+- frontend types still need tighter alignment with exact backend response shapes
-- shared UI primitives for loading / error / empty states still need to be introduced consistently
+- shared UI primitives for loading, error, and empty states still need to be applied consistently
-- queue mobile / tablet fallback can be improved further
+- mobile and tablet support for the queue can be improved further
 - nested JSON rendering can become more analyst-friendly over time
-- audit event grouping / collapsing can be refined further for very long timelines
+- audit event grouping and collapsing can be refined further for very long timelines
-- human override workflow is still a placeholder and not yet fully persisted end-to-end
+- the human override workflow is still a placeholder and is not yet fully persisted end to end
 - `.env.example` files still need to be added
-- local developer onboarding can still be improved further
+- local developer onboarding can be improved further
-- evaluation harness and benchmarking workflow are the next major phase
+- the evaluation harness and benchmarking workflow are the next major phase

 ---